 Top 10 Safe Driving Tips For Teenage Drivers And Their Parents

+Let’s face it.
+Smartphones are a huge distraction for teens.
 Teaching your teen that texting and driving don’t mix is important.
 While your teen may think that they have the ability to multitask and do both, they don’t.
-Accidents can happen in a matter of seconds…those seconds that they thought that they could send a quick text may possibly be the seconds that harm them, or someone else, from wrecking their vehicle.
+Accidents can happen in a matter of seconds…those seconds that they thought that they could send a quick text or make a phone call may possibly be the seconds that harm them, or someone else, from wrecking their vehicle.

 Cruise control can be a great feature to use when traveling down the highway, but if that rain starts to fall, the cruise control needs to be turned off immediately.
 Roads can become slippery when wet and if your teen has the cruise control on, it’s an easy way for their wheels to slip and possibly even lose control of the car.

-- Talk to your teen about the importance in enrolling in a Defensive Driving Course
+4. Enroll your teen in a Defensive Driving Course

 Educating your teen on the importance of safe driving should be on your radar.
 Enrolling in a defensive driving course, like Tire Rack Street Survival School, allows your teen to understand their car, learn safety tips, and be prepared and educated on how to drive safely on the road.
 Skills that they will learn in Street Survival School will help them out for the rest of their life.